apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

     - Evaluates [Post-navigation hooks](#post-navigation-hooks)
 3. If there are more items in the queue, repeats step 2.
 Otherwise, finishes the crawl.

-Playwright Scraper has a number of other configuration settings to improve performance, set cookies for login to websites, mask the web browser, etc..
+Playwright Scraper has a number of other configuration settings to improve performance, set cookies for login to websites, mask the web browser, etc...
 See [Advanced configuration](#advanced-configuration) below for the complete list of settings.

 ## Limitations

-The actor employs a fully-featured Chromium web browser, which is resource-intensive and might be overkill for websites that do not render the content dynamically using client-side JavaScript.
+The actor employs a fully-featured Chromium or Firefox web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.
 To achieve better performance for scraping such sites, you might prefer to use [**Cheerio Scraper**](https://apify.com/apify/cheerio-scraper), which downloads and processes raw HTML pages without the overheads of a web browser.

 For non-seasoned developers, Playwright Scraper may be too complex.
-For a simpler setup process check out [Web Scraper](https://apify.com/apify/web-scraper), which also uses Playwright under the hood.
+For a simpler setup process check out [Web Scraper](https://apify.com/apify/web-scraper), which uses Puppeteer and Chromium browser under the hood.

 ## Input Configuration